-Before you attempt to hike Laguna 69, here’s everything you need to know, from the elevation and altitude challenges you’ll experience while hiking, to what to pack, to who to book your tour with (and whether you need a tour at all).
-Here’s what you’ll find in this post:
+Before you attempt to hike Laguna 69, here’s everything you need to know, from the elevation and altitude challenges you’ll experience while hiking, what to pack and who to book your tour with (and whether you need a tour at all).

 Table of Contents